-To conclude: Du Bois was the public sociologist par excellence.
+To conclude, Du Bois was the public sociologist par excellence.
 His steadfast political commitment to social justice, but particularly racial justice in a changing world led to the unfolding of an enormous scholarly corpus that at every juncture contests reigning orthodoxies, a truly novel scholarship.
 He demonstrates how moral conviction without science is empty and science without moral conviction is blind.
 He demonstrates there can be no division between humanist and scientific sociology; they are bound together at the hip like Siamese twins.
 Uniquely, he brings together public, professional, policy and critical sociology, demonstrating the synergy among all four.
-During his long 95 years Du Bois often looks back: not to lament the passing of some golden age, but to understand the forces driving history to better comprehend the pressures of today and possible futures of tomorrow.
+During his long 95 years, Du Bois often looks back; not to lament the passing of some golden age, but to understand the forces driving history to better comprehend the pressures of today and possible futures of tomorrow.
 There is a persistent utopian moment.
 From the voices and experience of subaltern peoples, his sociology ascends to the heights of global capitalism, from where it descends back down, to dig over the ground from whence it came.
-Last but not least, Du Bois feeds off and feeds into the movements of his time - socialist, Pan-African, Harlem Renaissance, civil rights, African independence and international peace movements - showing us how sociology undergoes permanent revolution.
-In following his path, therefore, sociology keeps us eternally young - even aging sociologists like myself.
+Last but not least, Du Bois feeds off and feeds into the movements of his time - socialist, Pan-African, Harlem Renaissance, civil rights, African independence, and international peace movements - showing us how sociology undergoes permanent revolution.